 - provide information and education on emphysema

-- introduce people to an exercise program proven to improve emphysema symptoms
+- introduce people to a supervised exercise program proven to improve emphysema symptoms

 - improve lung function through specific breathing exercises